dtzWill/wdtz/content/pages/me.rst

 About
 #####

-:date: 2013-08-18
+:date: 2015-03-19
 :slug: about

-I'm currently a Ph.D candidate at UIUC_, studying `Computer Science`_ under `Vikram Adve`_ with high-level interests of Compilers and Systems.
+I'm a Ph.D student at UIUC_, studying `Computer Science`_ under `Vikram Adve`_ with high-level interests of Compilers and Systems.

 Research Interests
 ------------------